NeoGeographyToolkit/BinaryBuilder/auto_build/README.txt

 We assume that all machines have the needed supporting executables, such as compilers, Python, git, etc. The complete list of needed software is in StereoPipeline/INSTALLGUIDE.
-The paths to these tools is set via set_system_paths() in utils.sh, in case they are not in a standard location.
+The paths to these tools is set via:

+ source auto_build/utils.sh